danieldev13/spread-knowledge-repository/haversines-c/README.md

-# Spread Knowledge Repository
+# Haversines-C

-SKR is a repository to share knowledge.
-Here I will put pieces of codes that might help anyone.
+Haversines-C is the implementation of the Haversines formula using pure C.